 An American Studies major will give you broad, multi-faceted knowledge of this complex, diverse and dynamic nation.

 In the major you will analyse the United States using a variety of different approaches.
-In addition to core American Studies units, you can take cross-listed units of study from the Departments of English, Film Studies, History, Government, and Music, and from the United States Studies Centre.
+In addition to core American Studies units, you can take cross-listed units of study from the departments of English, Film Studies, History, Gender and Cultural Studies, Government, and Music, and from the United States Studies Centre.